fordevoted/UIESS/README.md

 python train.py --data_root $path_to_dataset_root --gpu $gpu_id
 ```

+we recommend user select best model from epoch 25 to 35 (default training epoch: 35) offline if your validation set is huge,
+or online selection if validation is small.
 ### Acknowledgements:
 Our code are based on [PyTorch-GAN](https://github.com/eriklindernoren/PyTorch-GAN),
   and some useful functions from